How Much Does It Cost To Open a Liquor Store?

 The ongoing monthly expenses for a store with three employees are approximately $6,849 — plus marketing and advertising costs.

-Phantom Costs to Consider
+Phantom Costs To Consider

 These are costs that are necessary but often overlooked.

 Let’s start with the cost of your website.
-If you want to be a competitive business person, you need to have a website — more to the point, you need to be able to make sales through your website.
+If you want to be a competitive businessperson, you need to have a website—more to the point, you need to be able to make sales through your website.

 Web design prices can vary as much as the cost of a bottle of pinot noir.
 But we’d like to be a little more specific than that.

-The going rate in 2022 to build a modern, professional small business website is about $5,000-$10,000
+In 2024, the going rate to build a modern, professional small business website is about $5,000-$10,000

 To follow suit with earlier examples, let’s pick a number in the middle and say a website will cost about $7,500.